-What is TMJ?.
-The temporomandibular joint (TMJ) is the most regularly used joint in the human body. the TMJ, connects the upper and lower jawbones which allows the jaw to open, move back and forth and sideways.
+The temporomandibular joint (TMJ) is the most regularly used joint in the human body.
+The TMJ, connects the upper and lower jawbones which allows the jaw to open, move back and forth and sideways.
 It opens and closes about 1500 to 2000 times a day and is also instrumental in several functional movements such as chewing, swallowing, breathing, talking, or yawning.
-Because the TMJ is a very regularly used joint, its bone, muscle or cartilage may deteriorate over time, leading to disorders of the TMJ (TMD).
+Because the TMJ is a very regularly used joint, its bone, muscle or cartilage may deteriorate over time, leading to TMJ pain or temporomandibular disorders (TMD).

 If you cover your ears with your palms, your thumbs will be on the base of your skull called the occiput.
 Your palms and fingers will lie across your temporal bones, and the heels of your hands will rest on the angle of your jaw called the mandible.
 The temporal bone and mandible interact at the temporomandibular joint called the tmj for short.
 You can locate this joint by lightly placing two fingers directly in front of your ears and open and close your mouth.

 Temporomandibular joint disorders are common in adults; as many as one third of adults report having one or more symptoms, which include jaw or neck pain, headaches, and clicking, popping or grating noises within the joint.
 The joint has a capsule that contains an articular disc and surrounding muscles have a nerve supply which is thought to be the primary source of pain in TMJ disorders.